 Normal waveform of hepatic veins is triphasic.
 Bi- or monophasic flow indicates a loss of liver elasticity, but this is a non-specific sign present in other liver conditions.
 Elastography is useful in assessing the liver stiffness (ref: section 6.1).
-Highly pulsatile waveforms in both or either the portal vein or selected hepatic vein may be related to cardiac problems and should be reported as it may be suggestive as a cause for abnormal LFTs.
+Highly pulsatile waveforms in both or either the portal vein or selected hepatic vein may be related to cardiac problems and should be reported as it may be suggestive as a cause for abnormal liver blood tests (LBTs), formerly known as liver function tests (LFTs) (British Liver Trust).